 Lavender works as an anxiolytic (an anxiety reliever) and as a sedative, to increase relaxation and calm, and help bring about sleep4.
 So, it if helps you get into a calm state before bedtime and allows you to drift off more easily, then definitely continue using it.

 8. Renew your mattress every 2 years

 Unless your mattress is already showing signs of disrepair after 2 years, you shouldn’t need to do this so often.
 In fact, most recommendations hover between 6 and 8 years to replace a mattress5.

 It’s helpful to keep an eye on whether it’s actually becoming uncomfortable for you, or if you wake up with aches and pains.
 If this is the case, it might be time to consider replacing it.

 Don’t shy away from this one, as research has shown that swapping an uncomfortable bed for a new one led to almost an hour of extra sleep a night6.
 We spend a third of our lives sleeping on it – it’s worth investing in!

 9. A shower before bed helps you sleep

 A shower is a great way to feel relaxed and clean in the evening before bedtime.
-A warm shower, taken an hour or so before bed, may help you to improve your sleep – if it needs improving in the first place.
-However, there is limited evidence to support this as a recommendable tool for all.
-If you do shower before bed, make sure it’s not too hot.
-This won’t help your core body temperature to drop, which is an important part of the falling asleep process.
+A warm shower or bath, taken an hour or so before bed, may help you to improve your sleep– if it needs improving in the first place – because it helps our core body temperature to drop, a signal that tells our body it is time for bed.

 10. Sleeping in on weekend is bad for your sleep cycle